sekineh/vscode-flexlm-license-file/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1

-Initial release of the extension
+- Initial release of the extension

-**Enjoy!**